coimbrastudios/buildmanagement/Documentation~/INDEX.md

 Before start using those features you need to either:

 - Call the `BuildManager` functions during your build pipeline
-- Overriding your current build pipeline like demonstrated in the `Default Initializer` sample
+- Overriding your current build pipeline like demonstrated in the `Default Initializer` sample and enable it in the Preferences window.

 # Technical details